-The START\DSM Command
+The START DSM Command

-The START\DSM command invokes Distributed System Management (DSM) on the local system.
-START\DSM is usually included in the PRIMOS.COMI system startup file.
-In the PRIMOS.COMI file, the START\DSM command should always come after the CONFIG directive, after adding the local disks, and after installing the local text database, MSG\OBJ.
-You must issue the START\DSM command before the START\NTS command and before the START\NET command to ensure that messages from PRIMENET subsystems are properly processed.
+The START_DSM command invokes Distributed Systems Management (DSM) on the local system.
+START_DSM is usually included in the PRIMOS.COMI system startup file.
+In the PRIMOS.COMI file, the START_DSM command should always come after the CONFIG command and after the ADDISK commands that add the local disks if DSM is not on the command device.